When it rains, it pours.

 A rain garden is a shallow basin planted as a flower bed that collects rainwater and allows it to slowly sink into the soil.
 For optimum drainage, make sure the rain garden is at least ten feet from your house and four times that far from a steep slope or septic system — you don’t want it to oversaturate.

 While swales are more of a path for water, rain gardens are more of a destination.
 Both are excellent options for dealing with poor drainage in Sioux Falls.
+(Learn more about how to create a swale here.)

 4. Use the Right Soil